 Books with tongue twisters are an enormous aid for children that are having difficulty with reading.

 The funny sentences make tongue twisters hilarious for children.
 This will get them practicing their speech, and once the children have a tongue twister book in their hands there’s no stopping them from unknowingly practicing their reading skills like true champs!

 You have to try and say the words of tongue twisters not only as fast as you can, but also very clearly!
-Native speakers find tongue twisters difficult – imagine trying to say a tongue twister in another language! – such as this one in Spanish:
+Native speakers find tongue twisters difficult – imagine trying to say a tongue twister in another language! –

 “El perro de San Roque no tiene rabo porque Ramón Rodríguez se lo ha robado.”

 Translation: “Saint Roque’s dog has no tail because Ramón Rodríguez has stolen it.”

 and this German tongue twister:

 Translation: “Red cabbage remains as red cabbage and a wedding dress remains as a wedding dress.”

 Tongue twisters can be used purely for fun, but remember, they are totally useful for practicing pronunciation.
 They are beneficial for fluency in a language, and a great warm-up exercise for vocal muscles.

 Do grown-ups need to say tongue twisters?